dev-xo/remix-saas/README.md

 ## Testing

-### Cypress
+### Playwright

-We use Cypress for End-to-End tests.
-You'll find those in the `cypress` directory.
-As you make changes, add to an existing file or create a new file in the `cypress/e2e` directory to test your changes.
+We use Playwright for End-to-End tests.
+You'll find those in the `tests/e2e` directory.
+As you make changes, add to an existing file or create a new file in the `tests/e2e` directory to test your changes.

-We use [`@testing-library/cypress`](https://testing-library.com/cypress) for selecting elements on the page semantically.

-To run these tests in development, run `npm run test:e2e:dev` which will start the dev server for the app as well as the Cypress client.
-Make sure the database is running in docker as described above.
+To run these tests in development, run `npm run test:e2e:dev`.

 ### Vitest